Junior Advisement Small Group Meeting Sign-Ups

 Please reserve a slot with the counselor for which your student is assigned.

 Student Last Names: Sc-Z

-Applerouth Mock Testing is now hosted at Lambert High School this fall!
+Applerouth Mock Testing is now hosted at Lambert High School this spring!
 Full-length proctored tests enable you to see where you stand on the test, without the pressure of an official score.

 State School Superintendent Richard Woods is seeking middle and high school students to serve on his 2019-20 Student Advisory Council.
 These students will meet with Superintendent Woods to discuss the impact of state policies in the classroom, along with other issues related to education, and will serve as the Superintendent's ambassadors to their respective schools.
 Members will also engage in community service projects to benefit Georgia students and schools.

 - Send applications by August 31, 2019 at 5 p.m. to firstname.lastname@example.org.
 Late applications will not be accepted.

 - Selected students will be contacted via email.
 All students can visit gadoe.org/studentadvisory on September 16 to see whether they have been selected.

 University of Georgia's Vet School for a Day (VSFD) 2019 is on Wednesday, September 25, 2019.
 This program is open to high school juniors and seniors from GA and SC to educate students about many career opportunities in veterinary medicine.

 The application will be available here from August 5 until September 2.
 There is no cost to apply to or attend the program.

 The Georgia Southern College of Education (COE) is partnering with the Professional Association of Georgia Educators (PAGE) to host the annual Future Georgia Educators Day on Thursday, September 26, on the University’s Statesboro Campus.
 For questions, please contact Michelle Nurse at 912-478-5814 or email@example.com.
 See the flyer here for more information.